Michael G. Heyman

 Lost in Translation: Criminal Jury Trials in the United States, 3 British J. Amer.
 L. Stud.
 1 (2014)

-The Natural and Probable Consequences Doctrine: A Case Study in Failed Law Reform, 15 Berkeley Journal of Criminal Law 393 (2010)
+The Natural and Probable Consequences Doctrine: A Case Study in Failed Law Reform, 15 Berkeley J. Crim.
+L. 388 (2010)

-It is Time for the United States to Ratify the Convention for the Elimination of All Form of Discrimination Against Women, 9 Wash.
-U. Global Legal Studies Law Review 1 (2010)
+The Time Has Come for the United States to Ratify the Convention for the Elimination of All Form of Discrimination Against Women, 9 Wash.
+U. Glob.
+Legal Stud.
+L. Rev. 195 (2010)

 Protecting Foreign Victims of Domestic Violence: An Analysis of Asylum Regulations, 14 Bender's Immigr.
 Bull.
 1075 (2009)